Eyevinn/http-streaming-samples/README.md

 If you want to contribute to this list, first ensure that the provided stream are free to use and online and then submit the stream as a PR.

+- No NSFW content, since most people using this list will be doing so professionally.
+- Vendors are welcome to post streams to the list.

 ## HLS

 HTTP (no gzip):